isomerpages/psd-corp/pages/Welcome to ServiceSG.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ServiceSG/servicesg-website-title-image.png">
 </div>
-<h5>Visit ServiceSG for advice on government services that are relevant to your needs.
+<h5>Visit ServiceSG for guidance on government services that are relevant to your needs.
 Find out how ServiceSG can help you, whether you are a senior, a working adult or simply need support.</h5>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ServiceSG/servicesg-website-personas.png">
 </div>